athulyarajesh194-create/automatidata-datasci-proj/The Automatidata Project Proposal.md

-# The Automatidata Project Proposal
+# The New York City TLC Project Proposal

 ## Milestone 1